KingVentrix007/KickStart/ROADMAP.md

 # ROADMAP

-Welcome to the CodeStarter Roadmap.
+Welcome to the KickStart Roadmap.
 Here we keep track of all the implemented and further planned features.

 ## Implemented
 - [X] Hardcoded setup - C and Python have builtin support, with there values hardcoded into the source code.
 This is intended to change in hte near future
-- [X] Basic template loading - Templates file for other languages are supported, they sre stored in a [git repo](https://github.com/KingVentrix007/CodeStarterFiles/tree/main) in the langs folder
+- [X] Basic template loading - Templates file for other languages are supported, they sre stored in a [git repo](https://github.com/KingVentrix007/KickStartFiles/tree/main) in the langs folder
 - [X] Open-source license support.
-The licences supported by github are all so supported by CodeStarter, is currently a little buggy, but should be fixed soon
+The licences supported by github are all so supported by KickStart, is currently a little buggy, but should be fixed soon
 - [X] Create a project directory structure, with separate folders for source code and build files.
 The project directory includes:

 ## Planned